Simon’s move gives him independence and helps him connect with his community

 Gardening has been a part of Greg’s life since he was young, growing up on a farm.

 Each fortnight students gather at the school to create gardening projects together and create community.
-Through the club he has inspired many young people with a disability and helped them realise that anything is possible.
+Through the club Greg has inspired many young people with a disability and helped them realise that anything is possible.

 “I like to give back to nature and my community,” says Greg.